 Here are some things you should avoid saying as even if they are not meant to offend or upset, they may well do.

 “He/She is in a better place.”
 You don’t know their beliefs and how they feel about heaven so maybe avoid using that phrase.

 “Well you didn’t really get on so it must be easier now.”
 Regardless of the complaining the person might have done about the deceased, now is not the appropriate time to remind them.
 They may be feeling guilty or might have exaggerated their negative feelings to you for effect.
 Regardless, it does not mean that they are still not sad about their loss.

 “He / She was really old/sick so it’s probably for the best.”
 This can be offensive and even if you are referring to the fact that the suffering and pain is over, it is not going to help those grieving, and it is not really your place to say it.
 Even if they say it to you, just nod and agree in silence as they are likely to be trying to convince themselves.

-Contact us by email or call us at our National and International assistance telephone and we will assist you immediately (Phone 24 hours / 365 days)
+Contact us by email or call us on our national and international assistance telephone number and we will help you immediately (Phone 24 hours / 365 days)

 COSTA FUNERAL SERVICES